Gokulakrishnan7806/Gokulakrishnan7806/README.md

 # 💫About Me :
-Hi, I'm GOKULAKRISHNAN , a passionate Computer Science Engineering student and Java full-stack developer with a focus on backend technologies like Java, Spring Boot, JDBC, MySQL, and APIs.
+Hi, I'm GOKULAKRISHNAN , a passionate Computer Science Engineering student and Software Developer with a focus on backend technologies like Java, Spring Boot, JDBC, MySQL, and APIs.
 I enjoy building scalable applications and teaching others what I’ve learned
 Currently, I am teaching Java, Spring Boot, Servlets, JSP, and MySQL .
 I love simplifying complex programming concepts and guiding students toward practical implementation.

 With strong problem-solving skills and a commitment to continuous learning.